Discussion in 'Geek Haven' started by Kneeblock, Feb 16, 2018.

 Call me old fashioned but I just think a male superhero should be fashioned around something cool like a bat or spider.
 Why couldn't he be Black Mamba, like Roger Mayweather?
 Much cooler imo.
 But I'll reserve my judgement until I see the film.

 Very serious.
 Am I off base?
 Should male super heroes have cat personas?

 Nothing, I think it would make a great persona for a female superhero.

 He's been a comic character for over 40 years.
 Too much backstory to make a Black Velociraptor.

-I must be the fag, because apparently Black Mamba IS a character and is female.
+I must be the homosexual male, because apparently Black Mamba IS a character and is female.
 Forget I said anything